 These issues can not only be annoying and inconvenient but expensive as well.
 Also, conditions created by these problems can threaten the health of the occupants.

 Water distribution systems are designed to make water flow in a particular direction – to a home or business.
 Sometimes, water can flow backward due to pressure changes in the pipes and get into the main water supply line.
 This condition is called backflow, and it poses a serious health threat because freshwater supplies can become contaminated.

 What Causes Backflow?

 Backflow is caused by cross-connections that tie into the drinking water system entering the home or business.
 The freshwater that enters the building is pressurized.
-When the pressure in a tank or water trough is lower than the water system’s pressure, back-siphonage can occur.
-Back-siphonage could pull contaminated water into the system.
+When the pressure in a tank or water trough is lower than the water system’s pressure, back-siphoning can occur and pull contaminated water into the system.